lockevod/Karoo-KPower/README.md

 - If your cadence sensor doesn't work fine or you want to have a power value always, check force power option.

+- This extension provide a field (headwind) but this field is only for internal use, please if you want a headwind info use Timmklge headwind extension app

 ## Credits

 - Made possible by the generous usage terms of timklge.
 He has a great development and I use part of his code to create this extension.